jaferIdrees/Microverse_trial_review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Dr. Norman Borlaug Blog

-> Description the project.
+> This is a blog about Dr. Norman Borlaug showing his main contributions to the worlds life.

 ## Built With

-- Major languages
+- Major languages: html & css
 - Frameworks
 - Technologies used